Mayv-dev/MediWatch/documentation/PiToServerPN.md

     "datetime": "datatime ISO 8601 format",
     "compartment": number,
     "sensor": "sensor name",
-    "isopen": bool "if sensor is a switch",
+    "isopen": bool, //if sensor is a switch
-    "isempty": bool "if sensor is FSR"
+    "isempty": bool, //if sensor is a FSR
 }
 ```